Nuneaton: Roman Catholic Church

 There are two parishes in the town serving the Catholic community in Nuneaton.
 Our Lady of the Angels on Coton Road, was opened in 1838 (originally as St Mary's).
-The building, designed by Joseph Hansom, was extensively remodeled in 1936.
+The building, designed by Joseph Hansom, was extensively remodelled in 1936.
 The Parish of St Anne's, Chapel End, Nuneaton was created in 1949 out of the Parish of Our Lady of the Angels (which originally covered the whole town).
 The original church building was replaced with the existing church, which was opened in 2000.

 Other Christian traditions

 In the town, Baptist, Methodist, Wesleyan Reform Union, the Church of Jesus Christ of Latter-day Saints, Pentecostal, the Salvation Army, United Reformed and Christadelphian churches serve their respective congregations.

-A Kingdom Hall of Jehovah's Witnesses is located in the Stockingford area and Christadelphians in Whitestone.
+There is a Kingdom Hall of Jehovah's Witnesses located in the Stockingford area and Christadelphians in Whitestone.

 Other religions

 In addition to Christianity, there are also followers of Islam, Sikhism and Hinduism.
 There is a mosque on Frank Street, Chilvers Coton, and two gurdwaras (Sikh temples): the Nuneaton Guru Nanak Gurdwara in Park Avenue, Attleborough, and the Shri Guru Tegh Bahadur Gurdwara in Marlborough Road, Chilvers Coton.
 There are also two Hindu temples in Nuneaton: the Shree Hindu Gujrati Samaj on Upper Abbey Street, and a second Hindu temple, the Watford Kantha Swami Hindu Temple, which opened in 2021, using a converted former Methodist Chapel in Stockingford.

 In addition to these, there is an active Bahá'i Faith group in Nuneaton.